Bosma Dental is a family practice that is focused on the life-long health and wellness of our patients.

 If a primary tooth is lost prematurely, the space can close leaving the permanent tooth impacted in the bone due to lack of space for eruption into the arch.
 This situation will cause a very complicated orthodontic problem in the future.
 In the above picture, you can see an x-ray of space maintainer placed at Bosma Dental after a primary tooth had to be extracted early.
 The space maintainer is now ready to be removed as the permanent tooth has erupted into the arch with plenty of space.
 The photo below is what space maintainer looks like in the mouth of one of our patients.

 Ensuring adequate growth of the dental arches is not just about straight teeth, it also affects the upper airway.
 The end of the mouth is the beginning of the airway.
+The upper airway is a collapsible area that is affected by the anatomy of the surrounding structures and how much soft tissue is present.
 Arches that are constricted do not allow the soft tissues in the pharynx (back of the mouth) to spread out.
-The soft palate tends to grow downward, the tonsillar pillars are narrower and the tongue volume increases in the back of the mouth when the oral cavity is smaller than ideal.
+The soft palate tends to grow downward and the tonsillar pillars are narrower.
+The tongue volume increases in the back of the mouth when the oral cavity is smaller than ideal.
+The resulting small space in the upper airway, among other things, leads to mouth breathing rather than the desirable nasal breathing.
+As a result, the face continues to develop poorly due to loss of muscle stimulation from the strongest muscle inside the mouth, the tongue.
+It is a self-propagating cycle that can lead to poor growth into adulthood.
 This is especially troublesome when children go to sleep as these structures are soft and collapse during deep sleep.
-Snoring, heavy breathing, frequent waking, restless sleep, tooth grinding are all signs that there may be a sleep related breathing disorder that does not allow kids to fall asleep and stay in deep sleep.
+Snoring, heavy breathing, frequent waking, restless sleep, tooth grinding are all signs that there may be a sleep related breathing disorder that does not allow kids to stay in deep, restful sleep.
 Their bodies go through microarousals to keep their airways open throughout the night.
 Lack of restorative sleep night after night can cause a slew of problems in children and can follow them into adulthood.
 Correcting this arch growth problem becomes harder and more invasive to do as patients get older and the growth potential decreases over time.